 Since it is said, “a picture is worth a thousand words,” the images below should well explain how gender inequality, which afflicts our politics, religion, and science, became so thoroughly embedded in our subconsciousness.

 Quadernity demonstrably agrees that “the divine is to be understood in terms of a harmonious, dynamic relationship of opposites”, and it reveals the equal necessity of Male and Female, each to the other, and both to the dual realms in which they make their marks:

-Dynamical systems are always gender-balanced; regardless, the universal Male and Female remain unbalanced in our concepts, attitudes, personal and professional roles.
+Dynamical systems are always opposite-balanced; regardless, the universal Male and Female remain unbalanced in our concepts, attitudes, personal and professional roles.

 From Polarity to Prejudice

 Besides gender inequality, another polarizing social issue can be traced back to the definitions of yin and yang.
 That light is associated with the Heavens/divinity, and that darkness is associated with the Earthly underground/degenerate, remains an unconscious impulse underlying racist attitudes worldwide.